nicklockwood/ShapeScript/Help/operators.md

 Operators
 ---

-Operators are used in conjuction with values to form mathematical expressions:
+Operators are used in conjunction with values to form mathematical expressions:

 ```swift
 5 + 3 * 4